jamielsharief/lightning/docs/orm.md

 The following options are supported:
 - class: class for the Object Relational Mapper
 - joinTable: the name of the join table
-- foreignKey: the name of the foreign key that references the current mapper
+- foreignKey: the name of the foreign key used by this Data Mapper
-- associatedForeignKey: the name of the foreign key that references the other mapper
+- otherForeignKey: the name of the foreign key used by the other Data Mapper
 - dependent: When set to true related records from the join table will be deleted
+- fields: An array of fields to select, if not provided it will use the Data Mapper default
+- conditions: An array of additional criteria to use. e.g. `['tenant_id' => TENANT_ID]`
+- order: A setting for order e.g. `status DESC`

 ## MapperManager